Michel-M-code/Metadata-Decryptor/README.md

 A Python script to automatically extract and decrypt global-metadata.dat embedded in `libunity.so`.
 Made specifically for *Standoff 2*.

-> [!IMPORTANT]
-> I am working on resolving the current issue as soon as possibe

 ## Features

 - **Automatic extraction** of the embedded `global-metadata.dat` pointer from the ELF relocation table.